History of science and technology in Africa: East Africa

-Since 500 BC, people in Uganda had been producing high grade carbon steels using preheated forced draft furnaces, a technique achieved in Europe only with the siemons process in the mid 19th century.
-Anthropologist Peter Schmidt discovered through the communication of oral tradition that the Haya in Tanzania have been forging steel for around 2000 years.
+Since 600 BCE, Bantu peoples in Uganda had been producing high-grade carbon steels using preheated forced draft furnaces, a technique achieved in Europe only with the Siemons process in the mid-19th century.
+Anthropologist Peter Schmidt discovered through the communication of oral tradition that the Haya in Tanzania have been forging steel for over 2000 years.
 This discovery was made accidentally while Schmidt was learning about the history of the Haya via their oral tradition.
 He was led to a tree which was said to rest on the spot of an ancestral furnace used to forge steel.
 When later tasked with the challenge of recreating the forges, a group of elders who at this time were the only ones to remember the practice, due to the disuse of the practice due in part to the abundance of steel flowing into the country from foreign sources.
 In spite of their lack of practice, the elders were able to create a furnace using mud and grass which when burnt provided the carbon needed to transform the iron into steel.
 Later investigation of the area yielded 13 other furnaces similar in design to the recreation set up by the elders.
 These furnaces were carbon dated and were found to be as old as 2000 years, whereas steel of this caliber did not appear in Europe until several centuries later.

 Two types of iron furnaces were used in most of Africa: the trench dug below ground and circular clay structures built above ground.
 Iron ores were crushed and placed in furnaces layered with the right proportion of hardwood.
 A flux such as lime sometimes from seashells was added to aid in smelting.
 Bellows on the side would be used to add oxygen.
 Clay pipes on the sides called tuyères would be used to control oxygen flow.